pylon/extensor/README.md

 Extensor supports the frozen [graph_def]( https://www.tensorflow.org/extend/tool_developers/#graphdef) and [saved_model](
 https://www.tensorflow.org/programmers_guide/saved_model) serialization
-formats, via the `load_frozen_graph` and `load_saved_model` functions, respectively.
+formats.

 For example, the Google [Inception](https://github.com/google/inception) [model](http://download.tensorflow.org/models/inception_v3_2016_08_28.tar.gz)
-has its weights frozen to const tensors, so that it can be loaded directly from a protobuf.
+has its weights frozen to constant tensors, so that it can be loaded directly from a protobuf via `load_frozen_graph`.

 However, the frozen graph approach may not work for models that contain unfreezable variables (like RNNs).
 For these models, Extensor supports the Tensorflow saved_model format, which is the format used by Tensorflow serving (TFS).
 The saved_model format is loaded from a directory path, which includes model metadata and initial variable weights.
+These models can be loaded with `load_saved_model`.

 ### Configuration
 Extensor supports passing a [ConfigProto](